Chart Color Schemes

 Infrastructure

-Knoxfield - Scoresby has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Knoxfield - Scoresby has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Thirty-one infrastructure projects have been identified by AreaSearch as potentially impacting the area.
-Notable ones include Scoresby Village Residential Estate, Knoxfield Industrial Estate Redevelopment, Knoxfield Residential Growth Corridor along Burwood Highway and Scoresby Road, and Six-Storey Aged-Care Facility.
+AreaSearch has identified 31 infrastructure projects that could impact the area's performance.
+Notable ones include Scoresby Village Residential Estate, Knoxfield Industrial Estate Redevelopment, Knoxfield Residential Growth Corridor along Burwood Highway and Scoresby Road, and a Six-Storey Aged-Care Facility.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.